-General Education: Completion of all lower division general education courses or their equivalent, including Composition.
+General Education: Completion of all general education courses or their equivalent, including Composition.

-Semester Hours and GPA: A minimum of 60 semester hours of college-level credit and a cumulative GPA of no less that 2.0 (C) are required.
+Semester Hours and GPA: A minimum of 60 semester hours of college-level credit and a cumulative GPA of no less than 2.0 (C) are required.